SilentBoyOP/Credit_Card_Financial_Dashboard/README.md

 Project objective:
 <br>
-To develop aTo develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.
+To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.

 <br>
 Dataset - Financial Dataset